Say goodbye to overdraft fees with a personal overdraft.

 Is there anything you should avoid?

 - Overusing the account.
-Sometimes people overuse their personal overdrafts just because it is conveniently attached to their transaction account.
-If you apply for and get a personal overdraft you should make sure you use it only when it’s necessary.
-Most personal overdrafts only charge interest on the money you use so, so if you make sure to only use what you need you can save yourself interest payments.
+Sometimes people overuse their personal overdrafts just because it's conveniently attached to their transaction account.
+If you apply for and get a personal overdraft you should make sure you only use it when it’s necessary.
+Most personal overdrafts just charge interest on the money you use, so make sure to use only what you need to save yourself interest payments.

 - Taking the first loan you see.
-Make sure to compare personal overdrafts based on the applied fees and charges, the interest rates, and any requirements in order to get the best deal that suits your personal situation.
+Make sure to compare personal overdrafts based on the applied fees and charges, interest rates, and any lender requirements, in order to get the best deal that suits your personal situation.

 How you can apply for a personal overdraft

-Once you compare the personal overdrafts available you can start the application process.
-Each bank or lender will have their own application process and eligibility criteria.
+Once you've compared the personal overdrafts available you can start the application process.
+Each bank or lender will have its own application process and eligibility criteria.